sherman-jordan/pf2e-visioner/README.md

 - Enable "Auto-Apply PF2E Conditions" in module settings
 - Ensure the PF2E system is active and up-to-date
 - Check that the target token has an associated actor

+### Off-guard automation isn't working
+- Ensure libWrapper is installed and enabled (required dependency)
+- Check that tokens have proper visibility relationships set
+- Verify that the attacking token is set as "hidden" or "undetected" from the target's perspective
+- Check the browser console for any error messages
+- Make sure both attacker and target have associated actors

+### Sneak attack damage isn't applying
+- Verify the off-guard condition appears briefly on the target during the attack
+- Check that the rogue has sneak attack features properly configured
+- Ensure the attack is coming from a hidden/undetected position
+- Look for "Off-Guard (Hidden)" or "Off-Guard (Undetected)" condition on the target

+### Multiple off-guard conditions appearing
+- This should be automatically prevented by the module's duplicate detection
+- If it persists, try refreshing the scene or restarting Foundry
+- Check for conflicts with other modules that modify conditions

 ## Support